 Arlington has invested heavily in the future of racing, but the tradition associated with its glorious past will always be special.
 World class jockeys, trainers and Thoroughbreds have graced this track throughout the decades.
 On July 13, 1996, Cigar came to Arlington to win his 16th consecutive race to tie Citation's modern day record.
 On a perfect summer day, more than 34,000 people jammed Arlington to see the reigning Horse of the Year blaze his way into the record books.

-Five years later, Arlington Park became the first Midwest track to install a synthetic racing surface when the state of the art Polytrack surface was unveiled for the 2007 race meeting.
+Five years later, Arlington became the first Midwest track to install a synthetic racing surface when the state-of-the-art Polytrack surface was unveiled for the 2007 race meeting.
 Arlington returned to its former name, Arlington International Racecourse, in 2013 as it continues to provide world class Thoroughbred racing and customer service to the Chicagoland area.

 1927 Arlington Park opens on October 13

 1933 Arlington installs the world’s first all-electric totalizator